cdl-saarland/CGO17_ArtifactEvaluation/README.md

 overflow tracking is enabled in the `IslNodeBuilder::createRTC(...)` function [`IslNodeBuilder.cpp`] with the `ExprBuilder.setTrackOverflow(true)` call.
-As described in the paper one can either bail as soon as an overflow occurred or tack that fact and bail in the end.
+As described in the paper one can either bail as soon as an overflow occurred or track that fact and bail in the end.
 To avoid a complicated control flow graph the latter solution is implemented.
 The final overflow state is queried via `ExprBuilder.getOverflowState()` after the runtime check generation and combined with the runtime check result.